 Before coming to college teaching, Jaime was a flute teacher, writing tutor, lexicographer, and underpaid barista.
 In 2006, she received the Thomas Lux Grant in recognition of excellence in both teaching and the written word, and in 2007, the year she joined the faculty at IC, she was nominated as one of the year's Best Emerging Poets.
-Jaime can sing along with any song from 1995,with local choral grous.
+Jaime can sing along with any song from 1995.
 She also plays flute, acts, and enjoys taking ballet classes.
+She has been the production dramaturg for various musicals produced by WoW and can be seen on local stages in the summers.
+Her personally branded webpage can be found at jaimewarburton.weebly.com.

 Jaime has mentored Stillwater, our literary journal, coordinated the IC Writing Contest, and chaired the WomenSpeak conference; she has also sat on the Diversity Awareness Committee and the Women's and Gender Studies steering committee.
-Currently, Jaime is the faculty advisor to IC's spoken word group Spit That! and IC Pagan Community and sits on the development committee for IC's new Signature Liberal Arts program.
-Jaime is a Diversity and Inclusion workshop facilitator and works with the Center for Faulty Excellence on writing programs for faculty of color.
+Currently, Jaime is the faculty advisor to IC's spoken word group Spit That! and IC Pagan Community, and sat on the development committee for IC's new Signature Liberal Arts program.
+Jaime has been a Diversity and Inclusion workshop facilitator and works with the Center for Faulty Excellence on writing programs for faculty of color.

 - M.F.A.
 Writing, Sarah Lawrence College